-Before starting, ensure the ignition is in the off position and all vehicle doors are closed.
 You must complete Steps 1-5 within 30 seconds or the procedure will have to be repeated.
-If the procedure needs to be repeated, wait a minimum of 30 seconds before beginning again.
+If the procedure needs to be repeated, you must wait 30 seconds.

-1. Place the key in the ignition and turn the ignition to the on position.

-3. Turn the ignition from the on position to the off position.

-5. Turn the ignition back to the on position.
-The horn will chirp one time to confirm programming mode has been entered and is active.

-6. To enable/disable the autolock feature, press the unlock control, then press the lock control.
+Note: All doors must be closed and remain closed throughout the configuration process.

+- 1. The ignition must be off to begin sequence. - 2.
+Turn the ignition to the on position. - 3.
+Press the power door unlock control three times. - 4.
+Turn the ignition from the on to the off position. - 5.
+Press the power door unlock control three times. - 6.
+Turn the ignition back to the on position.
+The horn will chirp. - 7.
+Press the unlock control, then press the lock control.
 The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated.

-7. Turn the ignition to the off position.
+8. Turn the ignition to the off position.
 The horn will chirp once to confirm the procedure is complete.